 Donor Designated Funds

-The General Fund is an endowed restricted fund made up of gifts of all sizes from individuals, corporations and foundations. giving Donors create and/or donate to these funds to broaden the legacy of their gifts, allowing the Foundation to respond with the greatest flexibility to our community's needs and changing priorities.
-The Community Fund supports the Thunder Bay Community Foundation Grant, which in turn, supports existing programs and services and new and innovative programs or other charitable works in the District of Thunder Bay.
+The Thunder Bay Community Foundation's General Fund is an endowed restricted fund made up of gifts of all sizes from individuals, corporations and foundations.
+Giving Donors create and/or donate to these funds to broaden the legacy of their gifts, allowing the Foundation to respond with the greatest flexibility to our community's needs and changing priorities.
+The Thunder Bay Community Foundation General Fund supports the Thunder Bay Community Foundation Grant, which in turn, supports existing programs and services and new and innovative programs or other charitable works in the District of Thunder Bay.
 Each year the Foundation awards grants to charitable organizations for projects in areas including, but not limited to: arts, heritage, youth, recreation, capital projects, alleviating human suffering, health and welfare and community innovation.

 Agency Endowment Fund